adibnoh/notes/Ubuntu/ulimit.md

 It is the effective value right now for that user.
 The user can change this limit, but we cannot set the soft limit higher than the hard limit.

-`ulimit -Hn` - will check current soft limit set by root
+`ulimit -Sn` - will check current soft limit set by root

 `su <user> --shell /bin/bash --command "ulimit -Sn"` - will check current hard limit for specific user